Thermodynamics of Permutation-Invariant Quantum Many-Body Systems: A Group-Theoretical Framework: Set-up

 For $s>1/2$, the irrep $S^s_{x,y,z}$ is no longer the natural representation of $su(2)$.
 Therefore, the Schur-Weyl duality does not apply in this case.
 Nevertheless, the operators $D_1$ and $E_\pm$ still take the block-diagonal form \eqref{equ:blockobs} in the collective angular momentum basis $\ket{J,m}$, where $J$ is the total angular momentum quantum number and $m$ is the magnetic quantum number.
+However, the blocks corresponding to each $J$ are subdivisions of those implied by Schur-Weyl duality.
 Consequently, the results of Sec.~\ref{sec:multi-freq} equally apply to spin-$s$ particles, where the irrep index $\lambda$ has to be replaced with $J$.
 The crucial difference is that we can no longer use the formulas \eqref{equ:dimUlambda} and \eqref{equ:multformSWSpin} to calculate the dimensions and multiplicities of the individual irreps.
 Instead, the dimension of an irrep $J$ is now given by $d_J = 2J +1$ and the multiplicities have to be determined from the standard rules for the addition of angular momenta, which lead to the recursion relation

 where $n$ is the number of particles.
 The theorem in App.~\ref{app:steady_state} also holds for spin systems, giving rise to steady states of the same form as Eq.~\eqref{equ:sscollME} but with $\lambda$ replaced by $J$.
 This also settles a conjecture from Ref.~\cite{Latune2019} that the off-diagonal blocks vanish in the steady state.